Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 **Mangrove review** ("Review"): a statement by a reviewer about an subject, whereby the review is provided according to the MaReSt, and contains, among other things, either a rating (a number between 1 and 100) for the subject, or an opinion (a piece of text describing the experience) about the subject, or both.

+**Mangrove version**: a version number of the Mangrove Review Standard following the [Semantic Versioning 2.0.0 rules](https://semver.org/).

 **Subject**: something that is being reviewed in Mangrove.
 This can be: a place on a map (e.g., restaurant, hotel, touristic site), a website, or a company.

 **Mangrove reviewer** ("Reviewer"): a person or organization who contributes to the Mangrove open dataset by writing a review.
 A contributor can write a review directly on the Mangrove website, or indirectly through the websites of third-party services or applications that integrate with Mangrove.